Are you angered by society’s dependence on oil?

-Do you hate it enough to ride around in public with your naked backside on a hard bike seat in protest?
+Are you angered enough to ride around in public with your naked backside on a hard bike seat in protest?

 The World Naked Bike Ride is an annual event that takes place in dozens of cities around the world.
 If you’re near a big city or college town that holds such an event, you may want to consider participating.
+It’s a good time!
 Here’s the lowdown.

 What is the World Naked Bike Ride?

 If it’s not obvious from the title, this is a worldwide event.
 There isn’t one “World Naked Bike Ride Day” – the events are held on various dates throughout the summer, depending on the city.
 To find out if there’s a World Naked Bike Ride near you, go to the WNBR official site.

 As of this writing, there are about 70 WNBR events in 20 countries around the world!

 In my experience, probably roughly half of the participants get involved because they legitimately want to protest oil dependency, while the others just want the thrill of being naked in public with hundreds of other people.
 I certainly won’t cast judgment on either group – to each his/her own!